 Mastic Reserve & Trail and the Blue Iguana Safari are good educational activities that are great for older kids and teens.Read More

 For an incredible view of Seven Mile Beach, take a ride on a parasail.
 Parasailing Professionals offer single, double and triple rides that take off and land from the back of their parasail boat.
 A wonderful family experience for kids of six years and older, depending on their confidence levels.
 Call (345) 916 2953 and ask about resident discounts.

 If your kids are keen on learning how to paddleboard, join the Salty Squad.
 They meet after school, on weekends, holidays and during summer.
 They also host an all-inclusive ocean sports youth programme.
 Visit their Facebook page for more information.

 Pedro St. James Castle

-This 18th century Great House, known by locals as ‘Pedro Castle’, is a great place for all ages to learn about the early history of Cayman.
-With a multisensory movie theatre, a variety of 18th-century artefacts, and a rich history to learn about, this experience truly is a “step back in time” that will stimulate any child’s imagination.
-Ask for the Nature and History Trail Hunt for children, or the history quiz, if you really want to test your little ones.
-With a playground, lots of green space, activities and the Outpost Bar and Grill serving tasty bites, your children are guaranteed to have a fun time at Pedro St. James!
+This 18th-century Great House, known by locals as ‘Pedro Castle’, is a great place for all ages to learn about the early history of Cayman.
+With a multi-sensory movie theatre, a variety of 18th-century artefacts and a rich history to learn about, this experience truly is a “step back in time” that will stimulate any child’s imagination.
+Ask for the Nature and History Trail Hunt for children or the history quiz if you really want to test your little ones.
+With a playground, lots of green space, activities and the Thatch & Barrel restaurant serving tasty bites, your children are guaranteed to have a fun time at Pedro St. James!
 It is also a great place to hold kids’ parties.
-Located in Savannah, Pedro St. James is just a 20-minute drive from George Town, and is open daily from 8.30am-5pm.
-Resident rates are: CI$5 for adults, seniors 65+ are free and children five and under are free.
+Located in Savannah, Pedro St. James is just a 20-minute drive from George Town and is open daily from 8.30am-5pm.
+Resident rates are CI$5 for adults and admission is free for seniors 65+ and children five and under.
 A valid ID is required for resident rates.
-For more information call (345) 947 3329 or email: email@example.com.
+For more information, Tel: (345) 947 3329 or email: email@example.com.